Attachment Anxiety: What It Is And How It Affects Your Relationships

 Build secure attachments in online therapy

-A fulfilling relationship is possible even between anxious and avoidant types, as long as both acknowledge their tendencies and work on improving them together.
+A fulfilling relationship is possible even between anxious and avoidant types as long as both acknowledge their tendencies and work on improving them together.
 And it’s not because they magically meet “the one,” but because they happen to find someone willing to work with them on managing their anxiety.

 Help is available for developing secure attachments

 Considering that researchers first identified attachment styles among infants, is it possible to change your attachment style?
 The jury is still out on a definitive answer, but some have found that changing your attachment style is possible.
 One study conducted over four years found that one in four people do, in fact, successfully change their attachment style.
-Regardless of a person’s attachment style at infancy, that strategy may change if the attachment pattern's expectations do not match their experience.
+Regardless of a person’s attachment style in infancy, that strategy may change if the attachment pattern's expectations do not match their experience.

 If you feel you have attachment anxiety, it may be reasonable to assess your expectations in a relationship and evaluate whether these are realistic and adequately met.